The

 to the black and white ocean where, quite often the bodies drifted out

 to sea.
-Above all, California was romantic, if a little harsh and if
+Above all, California was romantic, if a little harsh and run down - a legacy of the depression and if

-I could have run away from school to be there, I would have.
+I could have run away from school to live there, I would have.

 Gould's Marlowe does a good cynical 70's laconic private eye in